How to use the Influence and Participation Toolkit

 The toolkit is divided into the following sections:

-Each section comprises information, tools, tips and templates, as well as some practical examples to give you ideas and steer you towards making the influence and participation process positive for everyone involved, from beginning to end.
+Each section includes information, tools, tips and templates, as well as some practical examples to give you ideas and steer you towards positive influence and participation.

-You will also find some short films.
-These include interviews with Mind staff, and people with mental health problems who have participated in and influenced the work of Mind or other organisations, sharing their experiences in their own words of what helped in the process – and importantly, what didn’t.
+You'll also find some short films.
+These include interviews with Mind staff and people with lived experience of mental health problems who have participated in and influenced Mind's work.
+They've shared their experiences in their own words about what helped in the process – and importantly, what didn’t.

-Finally, we’ve included links to other useful organisations you can go to for further information and resources.
+Finally, we’ve included links to other organisations you can go to for further information and resources.

-You can dip into and out of each section as you need to.
+You can dip in and out of each section as you need to.
 For example:

-- You can use the Toolkit (and/or the relevant sections) to explain the concept of influence and participation to new members of staff.
+- You can use the toolkit to explain the concept of influence and participation to new members of staff.

-- If you’ve come up against challenges, you can use the specially designed tools to help you to think about and devise strategies to overcome them.
+- If you’ve come up against challenges, you can use the tools to help you to think about and come up with strategies to overcome them.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.